 The views and opinions expressed in this article are those of the thought leaders as individuals, and are not attributed to CeFPro or any particular organization.

-By David Gadd, Group Climate Change Director, Legal & General
+By Simon Gadd, Group Climate Change Director, Legal & General

 What are some physical and transition risks for organizations and how can these be managed?